 “Quality Over Quantity”- The Mantra For New Teaching Methods

 Kirthana, a 7th-grade student of a private school in Bangalore, confessed that she cheated during the annual exam that got her into 8th class.
 Then she failed her class test a few months later.
 “I was too lazy to study because I thought that my friends would allow me to copy their test again,” Kirthana confessed and recalled.
-She realized that she had passed the annual exam only because of someone else’s knowledge and teaching aids and not of her own.
+She realized that she had passed the annual exam only because of someone else’s knowledge and New Teaching Methods and not of her own.

-Teaching is a delicate and demanding job, Be it a school student or a cricket player – not every learner learns the same way.
-Rahul Dravid, the former captain of Indian Cricket Team, currently the head coach of the u-19 cricket also has a similar view “I think one size fits all is not something I would really recommend as a coach or a teacher.”
+New teaching methods is important and as we know teaching is a delicate and demanding job, Be it a school student or a cricket player – not every learner learns the same way.
+Rahul Dravid, the former captain of the Indian Cricket Team, currently the head coach of the u-19 cricket also has a similar view “I think one size fits all is not something I would really recommend as a coach or a teacher.”

 Have you just started your career in teaching or are you an experienced professional?
-If you find it challenging to know which teaching methodologies will work best with your students, then you are not alone.
+If you find it challenging to know which New Teaching Methods will work best with your students, then you are not alone.
 It’s quite common.
-To be an effective educator, you need to adjust your teaching techniques according to the requirements of the students.
+To be an effective educator, you need to adjust your new teaching methods / techniques according to the requirements of the students.
 So, the question is: how would you improve your teaching methodology for each student?
 The answer is: you should implement innovative ideas that make the classroom experience much more lovable for your students.
-We go over some of the leading innovative teaching aids that many educators have forged over the last few years and that every 21st-century teacher should be acquainted with.
+We go over some of the leading innovative New Teaching Methods that many educators have forged over the last few years and that every 21st-century teacher should be acquainted with.